 Mills’ other roles include Sherry Doucette on Melrose Place (1996-1997), Lulu Grandiron, a plastic surgery addict on Nip/Tuck (2008-2010), and Madeline Reeves on General Hospital (2014-2015, 2018).
 For her work on the latter, Mills shares a Daytime Emmy Award for Outstanding Special Guest Performer with Fred Willard and Ray Wise.

-Soap Hub would like to wish Donna Mills a very happy birthday, and you can too by clicking on the Twitter link below.
+Soap Hub would like to wish Donna Mills a very happy birthday, and you can, too, by clicking on the X (formerly known as Twitter) link below.
+Also, share your favorite memory of her work or if you’ve met her personally in the comments section.